 Identify and pursue opportunities for multi-disciplinary collaboration.

-Seek external funding sources for the Center or Institute.
+Seek external funding sources for the center or institute.

-Establish partnerships with organizations outside of the University (e.g., government, community organizations, professional associations. etc.) that align and further the mission of the Center or Institute.
+Establish partnerships with organizations outside of the University (e.g., government, community organizations, professional associations. etc.) that align and further the mission of the center or institute.

-Affiliate Faculty: Tenured or tenure-track faculty that generally expend less than 35% of their annual effort for renewable one-year terms engaged in the following types of activities to successfully operate the Center or Institute:
+Affiliate Faculty: Faculty that generally expend less effort than core faculty for a more limited period of time engaged in the following types of activities to successfully operate the center or institute:

-Attend and participate in Center or Institute-hosted activities (e.g., annual meetings, conferences, colloquia, etc.).
+Attend and participate in center or institute-hosted activities (e.g., annual meetings, conferences, colloquia, etc.).

-Participate in collaborative research, instructional activities, or outreach events with Center or Institute faculty.
+Participate in collaborative research, instructional activities, or outreach events with center or institute faculty.

-Contribute relevant information for Center or Institute communications such as newsletters, listservs, the Center or Institute website, and annual assessments.
+Contribute relevant information for center or institute communications such as newsletters, listservs, the center or institute website, and annual assessments.

 PROCEDURES